cran/FunnelPlotR/README.md

 (2005)](https://qualitysafety.bmj.com/content/14/5/347)<br>

-It draws funnel plots using `ggplot2` and allows users to specify whether they want t adjust the funnel plot limits for ‘overdispersion.’
+It draws funnel plots using `ggplot2` and allows users to specify whether they want to adjust the funnel plot limits for ‘overdispersion.’
 This adjustment makes the assumption that we are dealing with clusters of values (means) at institutions that are themselves arranged around a global mean.
 We then have ‘within’ institution variation and ‘between